fluggo/Canvas/docs/sphinx/process/video.rst

     Return a video source that produces frames filled with *color*.
-    If *window* is specified, the color is restrained to that area of the frame, otherwise, the color covers the entire frame.
+    If *window* is specified, the color is restrained to that area of the frame, otherwise, the color covers the entire frame. *color* and *window* can be frame functions.

 :class:`Pulldown23RemovalFilter` --- Remove 2:3 pulldown from interlaced video
 ------------------------------------------------------------------------------